Image-Analysis-Hub/Pasteur-BioImage-Analysis-Course-2025/ECI/Day4.md

 This page collects instructions, links and materials for the Day 4

-# Day 4: Key Topics
+# Topic 1: Deep learning using BiaPy

+Contents:

 - What is Deep Learning?
 - What is BiaPy?